About

 - Malware, scams, ransomware activity, and online threat awareness

-Botcrawl is built for people who want clear information without hype.
+Botcrawl is built for people who want clear, accurate information without hype.
 That includes website owners, security researchers, journalists, developers, small businesses, and everyday readers trying to understand what is happening online.

 Bot Directory and Bot Database

-The Botcrawl bot directory is designed to help website owners identify automated traffic in their logs.
-Each bot listing may include details such as the bot name, user-agent pattern, operator, category, purpose, trust signals, robots.txt behavior, and blocking guidance.
+The Botcrawl bot directory is designed to help website owners identify automated traffic in their server logs and analytics.
+Each bot listing may include the bot name, user-agent pattern, operator, category, purpose, trust signals, robots.txt behavior, and blocking guidance.

 Bots are not all the same.
 Some support search indexing, uptime monitoring, link previews, accessibility tools, or security scanning.
-Others may scrape content, probe sensitive paths, imitate trusted crawlers, or ignore normal website rules.
-Botcrawl’s goal is to make those differences easier to understand.
+Others scrape content, probe sensitive paths, imitate trusted crawlers, or ignore standard website rules.
+Botcrawl’s goal is to make those differences easier to identify and act on.

 Bot Blocker for WordPress